fedspendingtransparency/usaspending-website/README.md

 	$ npm start
 ```

 This will build the frontend files to the `/public` directory and also start a web server on port 3000.
-In this mode, JavaScript files are uncompressed and sourcemapped, debugging tools are enabled and the `GlobalConstants_dev.js` file is used as the GlobalConstants file.
+In this mode, JavaScript files are uncompressed and sourcemapped, debugging tools are enabled and the `GlobalConstants.js` file will assume the use of a local api.
 Additionally, SASS files in the `/src/_scss` and `/src/css` folders are watched, along with JS files in the `/src/js` folder, and these files are recompiled (and the browser automatically refreshed) whenever a change is detected.

 This mode also differs from `production` by using incremental Webpack builds.
 This means that the code is recompiled every time a change is detected in a source JS/JSX file, but the builds are *incremental*, meaning they take significantly less time than a complete build by recycling compiled code for unmodified parts.
 When making changes to the source code, you should always develop in `dev` mode to take advantage of this feature.